mckennapsean/dissertation/content/02-background.md

 justifiability without a link to decision models.
 Moreover, numerous existing models capture evaluation as only a step of the design process [@Chee2011;
 @Tory2004; @Wassink2009; @Lloyd2011] rather than a continuing role throughout
-the process like in design decision models.
+the process as in design decision models.

 ### Design Process Models